Maine Water Quality at a Glance

 Statewide Compliance and Testing

-• Infrastructure Investment: Over $194 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Maine since 2022 for water infrastructure improvements, including $28.5 million announced in 2024 for PFAS treatment and system upgrades.
+• Infrastructure Investment: Nearly $194 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Maine since 2022 for water infrastructure improvements, including $28.5 million announced in 2024 for PFAS treatment and system upgrades.

 Major Water Sources and Challenges